 Great Sand Dunes' cultural resources, especially archeological and ethnographic resources, are identified, evaluated, managed, and protected within their broader context.
 Visitors and employees recognize and understand the value of the park's cultural resources.
-Management decisions about cultural resources are based on ongoing scholarly and scientific information in consultation with native peoples and the Colorado state historic preservation office (SHPO).
-Culturally scarred trees are managed to preserve their vitality.
-The historic integrity of properties listed on (or eligible for listing on) the NRHP is protected.
-Human impacts on cultural resources are monitored and harmful effects are minimized or eliminated
+Management decisions about cultural resources are based on ongoing scholarly and scientific information and consultation with native peoples, the Colorado state historic preservation officer (SHPO), and others.
+Culturally modified trees are managed to preserve their integrity and vitality.
+The historic integrity of properties listed in the NRHP (or eligible for listing in the NRHP, or meeting the NRHP eligibility criteria) is protected.
+Human impacts on cultural resources are monitored and harmful effects are minimized or eliminated.

-- Park staff, researchers, and partners will continue to collect information to fill gaps in the knowledge and understanding of Great Sand Dunes cultural resources, to assess status and trends, and effectively protect and manage cultural resources. - In accordance with the National Historic Preservation Act, as amended, park managers will continue to locate, identify, and evaluate cultural resources throughout the park and preserve to determine if they are eligible for listing in the NRHP.
-In particular, the National Park Service will continue work to identify cultural landscapes and archeological sites within the expanded park and preserve. - The National Park Service will continue to work closely with and consult with the Colorado SHPO and other interested parties to identify, evaluate, and determine appropriate treatment for historic structures, sites, and cultural landscapes throughout the park and preserve. - The National Park Service will use the best available scientific information and technology for making decisions about management of the park's cultural resources.
-Park managers will

-- continue to use and expand its data management systems, including GIS and electronic databases, to analyze, model, predict, and test trends in resource conditions. - The National Park Service will continue long-term monitoring of archeological sites to measure deterioration from natural and human sources and to evaluate the effectiveness of management actions to protect resources and mitigate impacts.
+Park staff, researchers, and partners will continue to collect information to fill gaps in the knowledge and understanding of

+- Great Sand Dunes cultural resources, to assess status and trends, and effectively protect and manage cultural resources. - In accordance with the National Historic Preservation Act, as amended (NHPA), park managers will continue to locate, identify, and evaluate cultural resources throughout the park and preserve to determine if they are eligible for listing in the NRHP.
+In particular, the National Park Service will continue work to identify cultural landscapes and archeological sites within the expanded park and preserve. - The National Park Service will continue to work closely with and consult the Colorado SHPO and other interested parties to identify, evaluate, and determine appropriate treatment for sites, historic structures, cultural landscapes, and other historic properties throughout the park and preserve. - The National Park Service will use the best available scientific information and technology for making decisions about management of the park's cultural resources.
+Park managers will continue to use and expand its data management systems, including GIS and electronic databases, to analyze, model, predict, and test trends in resource conditions. - The National Park Service will continue long-term monitoring of archeological sites to measure deterioration from natural and human sources and to evaluate the effectiveness of management actions to protect resources and mitigate impacts.
 Park managers will rely on a variety of actions to minimize these impacts, including visitor education and interpretation, and use of patrols to enforce the Archeological Resource Protection Act.
 The park's archeological site disclosure policy will continue to be followed.
-Appropriate preservation actions for all cultural resources that are threatened or in danger of being lost will be developed.
-This could include measures such as removing the threat, stabilizing the resource, data recovery, documenting and researching, increasing ranger patrol and visitor education, or closure. - To provide the public and park staff with optimum interpretive and resource management opportunities, park personnel will continue to research, document, and catalogue the museum collection.
-Museum objects and archival materials will be conserved to National Park Service and professional standards.
-The park's museum conservation program will continue to provide the proper preservation and protection of the museum collection.
+Appropriate preservation actions for all cultural resources that are threatened or in danger of being lost will be developed, in consultation with the Colorado SHPO, American Indian tribes, and other consulting parties, in compliance with the NHPA.
+This could include measures such as removing the threat, stabilizing the resource, data recovery, documenting and researching, increasing ranger patrol and visitor education, or closure.

-- Resource and maintenance staff will receive historic preservation training and will be made aware of and apply the most recent preservation technology and applications. - Park managers will continue to regularly update the park's Resource Stewardship Plan and prioritize actions needed to protect park resources.
+- To provide the public and park staff with optimum interpretive and resource management opportunities, park personnel will continue to research, document, and catalog the museum collection.
+Museum objects and archival materials will be conserved to professional and NPS standards.
+The park's museum conservation program will continue to provide the proper preservation and protection of the museum collection. - Resource and maintenance staff will receive historic preservation training and will be made aware of and apply the most recent preservation technology and applications. - Park managers will continue to regularly update the park's

+Resource Stewardship Plan and prioritize actions needed to protect park resources.